timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Overview :material-cursor-default-click:"

         - At the ≈2:20:04 mark in this video, while serving as a JR, I observed Black #77 initiate a jump in the apex of turns 1 and 2.
-        - I observed Black #77 use their hand to brace themselves on my jammer, White #18, during their apex jump, and successfully gain position on White #18 and White #417.
+        - I observed Black #77 use their hand to brace themselves on my Jammer, White #18, during their apex jump, and successfully gain position on White #18 and White #417.

     === "Outcome :material-cursor-default-click:"

-        - While maintaining position to follow my jammer, I issued a forearm penalty to Black #77 with the additional verbal cue, “*bracing on an opponent*.”
+        - While maintaining position to follow my Jammer, I issued a forearm penalty to Black #77 with the additional verbal cue, “*bracing on an opponent*.”

     === "Importance :material-cursor-default-click:"